Set up Custom Properties for Wisepops

 });

 The custom properties dictionary is flattened into a one dimensional object.
-If you set the following properties:
+If you set the following properties, you will then be able to write conditions on the keys user.id and user.name:

 wisepops("properties", {